JoshuaLelon/LikeThese/implementation_docs/phase_11.md

    - [ ] Use Firebase Functions default 60s timeout
    - [ ] Firebase Functions: Default 256MB-1GB memory, 60s timeout
    - [ ] Store Replicate API key in Firebase Functions config

+### Warnings
+1. Pre-generated thumbnails are being used instead of dynamic frame extraction
+2. Using Secret Manager for API keys instead of Firebase Functions config
+3. Function requires Firebase Authentication for access
+4. Response time may vary based on Replicate API performance
+5. Single retry with 1-second delay for Replicate API calls
+6. Memory usage set to 1GB, which may affect billing
+7. Test mode security rules are in use - must be updated before production

 ---